khalido/blog/posts/building_this_blog.md

 ---
 title: "how the blog was built"
-date: 2020-09-14
+date: 2020-11-11
 tags:
 - python
 toc: true
 ---

 Hereby I talk through writing my own blog engine.
-There are many excellent ones out there, but to customize any of them takes so much understanding of how they work, the template and theme engines they use, that its easier to just use them exactly as is with an existing theme.
-I wanted my own custom static blog, and a reason to do some python coding, so here goes yet another python blogging script.
+There are many excellent ones out there, but to customise any of them takes so much understanding of how they work, the template and theme engines they use, that its easier to just use them exactly as is with an existing theme.

+I wanted my own custom static blog, which played well with jupyter notebooks and markdown files, as well as a reason to do some python coding, so here goes yet another python blogging engine.

 This post documents the process of building this blog.
-The main goal is to put markdown and jupyter notebooks in a folder, and build a static site which gets autoupdated on [github pages](https://pages.github.com/) or [netlify]https://www.netlify.com/).
+The main goal is to put markdown and jupyter notebooks in a folder, and build a static site which gets autoupdated on [github pages](https://pages.github.com/) or [netlify](https://www.netlify.com/).
 Just like [hugo](https://gohugo.io/), [jekyll](https://jekyllrb.com/), [gatsby](https://www.gatsbyjs.org/) and so many others!

 ## the basic blog